-In a nutshell: Called New York City or The City of New York to avoid confusion with the State of New York.
+In a nutshell: Called New York City or The City of New York (don’t get confused with the State of New York).
 New York City consists of five boroughs – The Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
 These boroughs were consolidated into a single city (New York City) in 1898.

 Two weeks will give you time to scratch beneath the surface of this eclectic, multi-dimensional city.
 You can also successfully squeeze in a couple of days ‘out-of-town’ without running yourself ragged.

-If you do want a change of scenery, Washington DC is another destination worthy of serious consideration – this political hub is dramatically different to NYC.
+If you do want a change of scenery, Washington DC is one destination worthy of serious consideration – this political hub is dramatically different to NYC.
 The contrast between NYC and DC will provide plenty of fodder for dinner table conversation for years to come.
 A day trip to Niagara Falls is fun if you have the time.
 We went probably because our sole purpose was to say we’ve been there.

-First impression: NYC is an ever changing potpourri of sights, sounds, smells…once you’ve been bitten by the ‘I Love NYC’ bug there’s no turning back.
+New York City – first impression: this city is an ever changing potpourri of sights, sounds, smells…once you’ve been bitten by the ‘I Love NYC’ bug there’s no turning back.
 Spend a lifetime there and you’ll still find new things to see and do.
 Even New Yorkers haven’t seen all of New York City!

 Rockefeller Centre – Top of the Rock during the day is the best vantage point to capture the sweeping views of this beautiful city, gaze over Central Park and get your bearings.
 Once your feet are back on the ground, getting around NYC will be easier to ‘read’.

 Where: 30 Rockefeller Plaza, NYC.
 Time pushed?
 Buy tickets on line.